MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/spring-animations.md

 ---
 title: Spring animations
-description: Learn how to use spring natural motion animations. ms.date: 10/10/2017 ms.topic: article
+description: Learn how to create spring motion experiences in your apps by using the NaturalMotionAnimation APIs. ms.date: 10/10/2017 ms.topic: article
 keywords: windows 10, uwp, animation